kaleb22/ml-front-end/README.md

    - While entering the product, the search bar could make suggestions in real time to improve the user experience.

 2. Keep track of a Search history
-   - We could save the last searches in the localStorage and show them when the input bar gain focus
+   - We could save the last searches in the localStorage and show them when the search bar gain focus

 3. Implement a Loading spinner or shimmer
    - We could implement a spinner or a shimmer when the HTTP requests are being made to give user feedback.